-Dean Saffron is a freelance documentary photographer / filmmaker, with a solid commercial history including Shell, Billabong, Jacobs Creek , St hugo wines , Young Care, Salvation Army, GPT group, Leighton Property Group, Outrigger Resort chain , Mantra and Brisbane Convention Centre.
+Dean Saffron is First nations Australian freelance documentary photographer / filmmaker, with a solid commercial history including Shell, Billabong, Jacobs Creek , St hugo wines , Young Care, Salvation Army, GPT group, Leighton Property Group, Outrigger Resort chain , Mantra and Brisbane Convention Centre.
 2007 saw him become involved with aidwork projects and travel extensively to document programs in conjunction with World Food Program, UNICEF and UNHCR.
 Vastly different from his previous briefs, this work throughout Bangladesh, Cambodia, Myanmar border and East Timor encouraged Dean to enter the world of photojournalism.
 In 2013 Dean started film making and he has enjoyed the transition into a whole new form of visual story telling which has won him numerous International film festival accolades .

 Dean has enjoyed five solo exhibitions, three collective exhibitions and his eye care images were used to open the World Congress of Optometry in South Africa.
 Dean's solo exhibition at the national gallery of human rights Mexico city covering the informal waste pickers has become part of a national drive to change in current laws .